acple/ParsecSharp/README.md

 ## Supported platform
-**Caution** This project targets only x64 runtime with RyuJit (Next-Gen .NET JIT Compiler).
+**Caution** This project targets only x64 runtime with RyuJit (Next-Gen .NET JIT Compiler, since .NET Framework 4.6).
 Not guaranteed to run on any other platforms.

 * netstandard1.0 (compatible with net45 or later, netcoreapp, uap, xamarin, and more)
 * netstandard1.6 (provides same API as netstandard1.0, with slightly performance improvement)